Charlie Puth discography

-American singer-songwriter Charlie Puth has released three studio albums, four extended plays, one video album, twenty-nine singles, eight promotional singles, and thirty-four music videos.
+American singer-songwriter Charlie Puth has released four studio albums, four extended plays, one video album, twenty-nine singles, eight promotional singles, and thirty-four music videos.
 Puth released two extended plays, The Otto Tunes (2010) and Ego (2013), as an independent artist.
 In 2015 he signed with Atlantic Records and released his debut single "Marvin Gaye", which features guest vocals from Meghan Trainor.
 The single has been certified 2× Platinum in Australia, topped the charts in New Zealand, Ireland, and the United Kingdom.
 Puth wrote, co-produced, and was featured on a song by Wiz Khalifa, "See You Again", included in the Furious 7 soundtrack.
 On May 1, 2015, Puth released an EP, Some Type of Love.
 The pre-order for Puth's debut studio album Nine Track Mind started on August 20, 2015, along with the second single "One Call Away".
 The album was officially released on January 29, 2016.
 Puth released his second studio album Voicenotes on May 11, 2018, supported by the singles "Attention", "How Long", "Done for Me", "Change", and "The Way I Am".
 His third album, Charlie, was released on October 7, 2022, which includes singles "Light Switch" and "Left and Right", with BTS member Jungkook.